MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

     GO
     ```

 2. Run the following code in a new query window to create the stored procedure that builds and trains a model.
-Models that are stored for reuse in SQL Server as serialized to a binary format and stored in a VARBINARY(MAX) column in a database table.
+Models that are stored for reuse in SQL Server are serialized as a byte stream and stored in a VARBINARY(MAX) column in a database table.
 Once the model is created, trained, serialized, and saved to a database, it can be called by other procedures or by the PREDICT T-SQL function in scoring workloads.

    This code uses pickle to serialize the model and scikit to provide the Naïve Bayes algorithm.
 The model will be trained using data from columns 0 through 4 from the **iris_data** table.
 The parameters you see in the second part of the procedure articulate data inputs and model outputs.